 Snell & Wilcox to supply standards converters for 2008 Olympics

-Snell & Wilcox will supply its Alchemist Ph.C - HD motion-compensated frame rate standards converter to NBC Universal for conversion of HD and SD feeds as necessary for its coverage of the 2008 Summer Olympics in Beijing.
+Snell & Wilcox will supply its Alchemist Ph.C HD motion-compensated frame rate standards converter to NBC Universal to enable the network to convert HD and SD feeds for its coverage of the 2008 Summer Olympics in Beijing, China.

-High-quality frame rate standards conversion will play a vital role in the delivery of the Beijing Olympics to American viewers, according to David Mazza, senior VP of engineering for NBC Olympics.
-He said most of the 2008 Olympics would be transmitted in HDTV, so it's critical that the network is able to convert this material transparently to the U.S. broadcast standard to deliver the highest possible viewing experience.
+High-quality frame rate standards conversion will play a vital role in the delivery of the Beijing Olympics to American viewers, according to David Mazza, senior vice president, engineering, NBC Olympics.
+He said most of the 2008 Olympic Games will be transmitted in HDTV, so it's critical that the network is able to convert this material transparently to the U.S. broadcast standard in order to deliver the highest possible viewing experience.

-Snell & Wilcox motion compensated frame rate standards converters have played a critical role in NBC's Olympic broadcasts since the 2000 games in Sydney.
-The company also supplied NBC with motion compensated converters at the 2004 Olympics in Athens.
+Snell & Wilcox motion-compensated frame rate standards converters have played a critical role in NBC’s Olympic broadcasts since the 2000 Games in Sydney.
+The company supplied NBC with motion-compensated converters at the 2004 Athens Olympics.

 For more information, visit www.snellwilcox.com.